dccrosby23/dccrosby23/README.md

 - 👋 Hi, I’m @dccrosby23
 - 👀 I’m interested in technology and becoming a Data Enginner
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, Githib, terminal commands
 - 💞️ I’m looking to collaborate on projects to help me improve my python skills
 - 📫 How to reach me is @ deannacrosby64@gmail.com